eddiejessup/hex/README.md

 ### Prerequisites

-HeX outputs DVI format files, as per the specification of TeX in the TeXbook.
+Hex outputs DVI format files, as per the specification of TeX in the TeXbook.
 Unless you have a DVI viewer available, you might want to convert these files to PDF.

 The program `gs` (Ghostscript) can perform this conversion, with the command `dvipdf`.
 It should be available from your package manager.